Septic Tank Installation Cost

 Additional Costs

-Additional septic tank costs can be incurred through a variety of different jobs, some are work that needs to be done for the running of a smooth septic tank system.
+Additional septic tank costs can be incurred through a variety of different jobs, some of which need to be done for the smooth running of a septic tank system.
+There’re also lots of extra bits and bobs that can be undertaken at the same time.

-Only minimal maintenance in the form of a once yearly pressure wash is normally required for between £100-£200.
+Only minimal maintenance in the form of a once yearly pressure wash is normally required, costing between £100-£200.
+However, any oil stains or spills should be cleaned professionally ASAP to prevent permanent stains.

 Weed growth on block paving does not come from below the block but from surface seeding caused by airborne seeds becoming lodged into any small gaps in the paving.
+This can be minimized by spraying with a weed killer twice a year and keeping the surface well sealed.
+You can buy large tubs of weed killer for between £30-£60.

 A drainage system is now a part of the 2020 building regulations, meaning you can install a soakaway system for around £700.
+Soakaway systems need to be replaced every 10 years depending on condition.

 A septic tank installation is the ideal time to unblock and jet drains in your household.
+This can cost anywhere up to £200.

 If you’re having issues with your plumbing work, this may be the chance to have your bath and sink taps replaced, which can cost between £400-£500.